MariyamShakoor/data-analyst-mariyam/README.md

 - Crawler outputs
 - S3 output reports
 ---
-# Data Analysis for Capital Budget Forecasting – City of Vancouver
+# Diagnostic Analysis for Capital Budget Forecasting – City of Vancouver

 ## Project 4: Capital Budget Forecast Analysis for the City of Vancouver Using AWS Athena